Tow truck driver killed in Tacony shooting

 Action News spoke with his grieving family Saturday.

 "This is a good young man.
-This is a young man who worked, he wasn't in the street, he was about his family and his children," said Frankie Brown, family friend.
+This is a young man who worked, he wasn't in the street, he was about his family, he was about his children," said Frankie Brown, family friend.

 Action News obtained surveillance video Saturday of the heinous crime.